AdrianKubica/rest_api_rec/README.md

 Development version consists:
 - testing environments: simply run `pytest` command using `rest` container, so you can run tests with following commands:
     - go to root project directory and run `build` command: `docker build -t adriankubica/rest_api -f ./services/rest/Dockerfile.dev ./services/rest`
-    - to check if tests are passing use `run` command: `docker run adriankubica/rest_api sh -c "flake8 && pytest && pytest --cov`
+    - to check if tests are passing use `run` command: `docker run adriankubica/rest_api sh -c "flake8 && pytest && pytest --cov"`
 `rest_api` uses `flake8` linter to check project consistency with PEP8: simply run `flake8` command using `rest` container.

 There is also TravisCI configuration for Github in `.travis.yml` file which is able to make integrity tests after each commit pushed to Github.